vertica/spark-connector/CONTRIBUTING.md

 Running this will run all unit tests and build the jar to target/[SCALA_VERSION]/spark-vertica-connector-assembly-1.0.jar

 ## Step 4: Set up an environment
+The easiest way to set up an environment is to spin up the docker containers for a sandbox client environment and single-node clusters for both Vertica and HDFS following [this guide.][https://github.com/vertica/spark-connector/blob/main/examples/README.md]

+Alternatively, you may download the requirements below:

 ### Vertica
 The first requirement for a test environment is [Installing Vertica](https://www.vertica.com/docs/10.0.x/HTML/Content/Authoring/InstallationGuide/Other/InstallationGuide.htm?tocpath=Installing%20Vertica%7C_____0).
 Our integration tests run on a single-node Vertica server and that should be all that's required for development unless you are working on a feature specifically relating to multi-node functionality, or are testing performance.